 - 1. All students of the University are required to submit to an annual medical examination at the beginning of the session.
 Women students will be examined at Shirreff Hall; men students at the Public Health Clinic.
 Lists indicating appointments will be posted early in the session.
 Failure to keep appointments promptly will be regarded as a breach of University discipline. - 2.
-This service provides for the following: - (a) A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest. - (b) Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p. m. daily. - (c) Such medicines (except antitoxic sera, insulin, and other unusual preparations and dressings as may be prescribed. - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - 3.
-The service does not provide for the following: - (a) Surgical operations; - (b) Specialist's treatment; - (c) Special nursing;

-It is to be distinctly understood that the regulations regarding courses of study, examinations, fees, etc., contained in this Calendar are intended for the current year only.
-Nor does the University hold itself bound to adhere absoutely to the curriculum and conditions laid down.
+This service provides for the following: - A medical examination at the beginning of the session; with subsequent fluoroscopic examination of chest. - Medical service for minor ailments at the Public Health Clinic, from twelve noon to one p. m. daily. - Such medicines (except antitoxic sera, insulin, and other unusual preparations) and dressings as may be prescribed. - (d) Testing for susceptibility to diphtheria and scarlet fever, and immunization against either one of these diseases where required. - The service does not provide for the following: - Surgical operations; - Specialist's treatment: - Special nursing: - † It is to be distinctly understood that the regulations regarding courses of study, examinations, fees, etc., contained in this Calendar are intended for the current year only.
+Nor does the University hold itself bound to adhere absolutely to the curriculum and conditions laid down.